 Stetson University employee identification cards are issued to all employees at the time of employment.
 Identification cards are also available for spouses, partners and dependent children of employees.

 All full-time (non-faculty) employees will accrue vacation time the first of each month.
 Vacation pay rate will be based on the employee's normal rate of pay.
 Any vacation time exceeding 30 days on December 31st will be removed from the individual's record.

 |3 - 4||7.5 hours||12|

 |5 - 9||9.38 hours||15|

 Sick leave will accrue based on the employee's normal rate of pay at the rate of 7.5 hours per month which begins the first of each month.
 Accrued sick time may be allowed to exceed 30 days; however, all accrued sick time over 30 days will be removed from the books on December 31 of each year.

-The university acknowledges 12 holidays per year for full-time and part-time employees with regular status and are paid only if the holiday occurs during a period of time the employee is normally scheduled to work.
+The university acknowledges 12 holidays per year for full-time and part-time employees with regular status, and they are paid only if the holiday occurs during a period of time the employee is normally scheduled to work.
 The rate of pay will be based on the regular hours the employee is scheduled to work.
 Employees on leave will not be eligible for holiday pay.
 Employees scheduled to work on a holiday will be paid time and one-half their normal rate and receive an alternate day off with pay.
 Holidays include:

 - New Year's Day

 - Memorial Day